ecarlier-tibco/flogo/application/pitemp/README.md

 # Temperature Monitoring FLOGO Application for Raspberry PI

-This application monitors the temperature using a DS18B20 temperature sensor connected to a Raspeberry Pi through GPIO.
+This application monitors the temperature using a DS18B20 temperature sensor connected to a Raspberry Pi through GPIO.
-* When the temperature goes above some defined thershold (defined as condition on a flow connector), the application lights on a LED (connected to GPIO 23) and sends a notification through PushOver Service
+* When the temperature goes above some defined threshold (defined as condition on a flow connector), the application lights on a LED (connected to GPIO 23) and sends a notification through PushOver Service
 * When the temperature goes back below the threshold, the appplication lights off the LED and sends a clear notification through PushOver Service

 ## Important Note